kinecosystem/ecosystem-api/README.md

 For all 3 JWTs we will use the following template:
 ```
 {
-	alg: string, // ES256 but can be discussed
+	alg: string; // ES256 but can be discussed
-	typ: string, // JWT
+	typ: string; // JWT
-	kid: string  // identifier of the keypair that was used to sign the JWT. identifiers and public keys will be provided by signer authority.
+	kid: string; // identifier of the keypair that was used to sign the JWT. identifiers and public keys will be provided by signer authority.
 This enables using multiple private/public key pairs (a list of public keys and their ids need to be provided by signer authority to verifier in advanced)
 }
 ```